Promoting Fundamental British Values

 At Woodside Academy we recognise the importance of preparing children for life in modern Britain and upholding the fundamental British values that make our country so great.
-The education of British values is weaved throughout the topics of our curriculum as well as being discreetly taught through JIGSAW, assemblies, RE and PSHE lessons.
+The education of British values is weaved throughout the topics of our curriculum as well as being discreetly taught through the SCARF scheme of work, assemblies and RE lessons.
 This page includes just some examples of where we exhibit those values during a child’s time at our Academy.

 The Key Values are:

-Children are involved in democratic processes e.g. voting for house captains and school councillors.
+Children are involved in democratic processes e.g. voting for school councillors.

 The school council adheres to democratic processes and visits the Houses of Parliament in London every year as part of exploring how democracy works in Britain.

 Children are involved in the decision making of the Academy e.g. uniform, pupil surveys and class votes.

 Children are taught about the UN convention on the Rights of the Child.